c0r0n3r/dheater/README.md

 #### Apache

-There is no necessary filters.
+There are no relevant filters.

-1. `apache-ssl.conf` in `fail2ban` directory should be copied `filter.d` directory under the fail2ban configuration
+1. `apache-ssl.conf` in `fail2ban` directory should be copied to the `filter.d` directory under the fail2ban configuration
     directory
-1. the followings should be added to `jail.local` file in fail2ban configuration directory
+1. the followings should be added to the `jail.local` file in the fail2ban configuration directory

 ```ini
 [apache-ssl]